boazbk/tcs/lec_10_efficient_alg.md

 Indeed, this recursive algorithm is nothing but a fancy description of the trivial algorithm that enumerates over all the roughly $2^n$ (in fact, precisely $2^{n-2}$) sets $S$ that contain $s$ and don't contain $t$.

 Since minimum cut is a problem we want to solve, this seems like bad news.
-Luckily however we are able to find much faster algorithms that run in _polynomial time_ (which we denote by $poly(n)$) for this problem.
+Luckily however we are able to find much faster algorithms that run in _polynomial time_ (which, as mentioned in the mathematical background lecture, we denote by $poly(n)$) for this problem.
 There are several algorithms to do so, but many of them rely on the [Max Flow Min Cut Theorem](https://en.wikipedia.org/wiki/Max-flow_min-cut_theorem) that says that the minimum cut between $s$ and $t$ equals the maximum amount of _flow_ we can send from $s$ to $t$, if every edge has unit capacity.^[A _flow_ of capacity $c$ from a _source_ $s$ to a _sink_ $t$ in a graph can be thought of as describing how one would send some quantity from $s$ to $t$ in the graph (e.g., sending $c$ liters of water (or any other matter    one can partition arbitrarily), on pipes described by the edges).
 Mathematically, a flow is captured by assigning numbers to edges, and requiring that on any vertex apart from $s$ and $t$, the amount flowing it is equal to the amount flowing out, while in $s$ there are $c$ units flowing out and in $t$ there are $c$ units flowing in.]
-For example, this directly implies that the value of the minimum cut problem is the solution for the following [linear program](https://en.wikipedia.org/wiki/Linear_programming):
+For example, this directly implies that the value of the minimum cut problem is the solution for the following [linear program](https://en.wikipedia.org/wiki/Linear_programming):^[A _linear program_ is the task of maximizing or minimizing a linear function of $n$ real variables $x_0,\ldots,x_{n-1}$ subject to certain linear equalities and inequalities on the variables.]

 $$
 \begin{split}